arichiardi/fonda/README.md

        - name: The name of the step

       Processor:
-       - processor: A function that gets the context and assocs the result into it on the given path
+       - processor: A function that gets the context returns a result that is assoced into the context on the given path
        - path:      Path where to assoc the result of the processor
        - name:      The name of the step

 - **initial-ctx** The context data that gets passed to the steps functions.
 Must be a map